symfony/symfony-docs/http_cache/cache_vary.rst

 Varying the Response for HTTP Cache
 ===================================

-So far, it's been assumed that each URI has exactly one representation of the target resource.
+So far, it is been assumed that each URI has exactly one representation of the target resource.
 By default, HTTP caching is done by using the URI of the resource as the cache key.
 If two people request the same URI of a cacheable resource, the second person will receive the cached version.

-Sometimes this isn't enough and different versions of the same URI need to be cached based on one or more request header values.
+Sometimes this is not enough and different versions of the same URI need to be cached based on one or more request header values.
 For instance, if you compress pages when the client supports it, any given URI has two representations: one when the client supports compression, and one when it does not.
 This